Gudimallam Lingam: Context

-Stella Kramrisch cautions against interpreting the Gudimallam lingam as a motif of fertility or sexuality.
-The ithyphallic representation connotes the very opposite in this context — Urdhva Retas i.e. the ascent of vital energy (controlled by semen) rather than release.
-The physical passions are renunciated into mental faculties, as one journeys to ananda, moksha, and samādhi, through the path of Brahmacarya.
+Rao's account emphasizes that the linga here is unmistakably a representation of an erect human penis; he describes it as "shaped exactly like the original model, in a state of erection".
+However, Stella Kramrisch cautions against interpreting the Gudimallam lingam as a motif of fertility or sexuality; the ithyphallic representation connotes the very opposite in this context — Urdhva Retas i.e. the ascent of vital energy (controlled by semen) rather than release.
+The physical passions are renounced into mental faculties, as one journeys to ananda, moksha, and samādhi, through the path of Brahmacarya.

 History of the temple and site

 The name of the temple is mentioned as Parasurameswara Temple in the inscriptions.
 These inscriptions do not refer to the original builders of the temple.
 But they register the gifts made to the temple like land, money and cows for the conduct of daily worship in the temple.
 Black and Redware sherds of the 2nd or 3rd century AD have been brought to light during the course of excavations conducted in 1973.
 Potsherds of the Andhra Satavahana period (Circa 1st century AD to 2nd century AD) and large sized bricks measuring 42x21x6 inches of the same period have also been found.
 Hence some historians assign the temple to the Satavahana period.

 The sanctum of the Parasurameswara Swamy temple has a square plan embedded in an apsidal structure.
 According to Himanshu Ray, this apsidal design attests to a more ancient temple architecture made of perishable materials.
 The later restorations rebuilt on the earlier design.

 Historians disagree about the political history and the name of this place.
 There are several inscriptions which date to the Pallava, Yadava Devarayalu, Ganga Pallava, Bana and Chola periods on the walls of the shrine and on stone slabs in the temple courtyard.
 The earliest inscription belongs to the reign of Nandivarma Pallava (802 AD).
 All the inscriptions mention the keen interest taken by the donors and their gifts to the Temple.
 However, none of the inscriptions give the village name as Gudimallam.